rkudela/ifcb-test/Installation.md

 ## Get the code

-In the GitHub powershell, clone the ifcb-dashboard repository using this command:
+In the Git Shell, clone the ifcb-dashboard repository using this command:

 ```
 git clone https://github.com/joefutrelle/ifcb-dashboard.git